Adese-hub/LLM/README.md

 The project was done using logistic regression model, commonly used for classification tasks.
 This model was chosen for its efficiency and interpretability in text classification tasks.

-## Performance Metrics
-To evaluated the effectiveness of this model.

 ## Hyperparameters
 Hyperparameter tuning was done to enhance the model's predictive power.
 I employed GridSearchCV to methodically iterate over a range of hyperparameters and identify the optimal combination.
 The primary hyperparameters fine-tuned included the regularization strength 'C' and 'max_iter', which influences the convergence of the logistic regression algorithm.